All Episodes

 May I say one reason they want to shut you up?

-You tell us what they said last week, last month, last year, as far as their lives go back.
+You tell us what they said last week, last month, last year, as far as their lives go back in comparison to what they're saying today, because what they say today is what they've always said for political gain.

-I'm glad you mentioned that because one of the things that I am uh I'm most proud of on this program is the historical context in which we place most everything that's discussed on this program.
+I'm glad you mentioned that because one of the things that I'm most proud of on this program is the historical context in which we place most everything that's discussed on this program, historical context, that puts things happening today in a more understandable light.

-I mean, it's it's it's been it's been striking the failure after failure after failure.
+I mean, It's been striking the failure after failure after failure.

 And so they're leftists.

-According to two members of the House Democrat caucus, Nancy Pelosi and Stenny Hoyer have informed them that they're going to aggressively pursue reinstatement of the fairness doctrine over the next six months.
+According to two members of the House Democrat caucus, Nancy Pelosi and Steny Hoyer have informed them that they're going to aggressively pursue reinstatement of the fairness doctrine over the next six months.

-In January, Democrat president can't uh presidential candidate Dennis Kucinich announced that he was going to pursue the fairness doctrine through his government reform subcommittee.
+In January, Democrat presidential candidate Dennis Kucinich announced that he was going to pursue the fairness doctrine through his government reform subcommittee.

 His announcement was greeted with silence, but now Pelosi's move things to the front burner.

-Much of the doctrine regulated for the FCC was largely dumped in 1987.
+Much of the doctrine regulated through the FCC was largely dumped in 1987.

-The personal attack rule required anyone attacked over the airwaves to be notified beforehand and given an opportunity to respond, if I may pause.
+The personal attack rule required anyone attacked over the airwaves to be notified beforehand and given an opportunity to respond.

 All you have to do is criticize a Democrat, and they think they've been attacked.